victorgan/victorgan.github.io/_posts/2014-09-19-metafilter-gems.md

 > could leave the house for two hours...but what if I take the kids with me to
 > Home Depot to get the stuff we need to fix the door?
 Then you'd have about an
 > hour to yourself.") you at least know that what you wanted was heard.
->
-> Everyone we've told this to begins using it and then raves about how great it
-> is.
-Now we use it all the time with friends as well as with each other.

 ### [How to Choose Where To Eat](http://ask.metafilter.com/126816/What-conversations-are-a-MUST-before-two-people-get-married#1812279):